Paperback offline backup

 - be stored on non-digital mediums to avoid accidental deletion or exposure

-- have multiple copies that are geographically redundant and distributed to protect from single-point of failure (e.g., house fire, flood)
+- have multiple copies that are geographically redundant and distributed to protect from single-point of failure (e.g., house fire or floods)

 - stored in a secure, tamper-proof location